Get the best life insurance rate when flat extras are involved.

 Do All Life Insurers Charge the Same Rate?

-Definitely not!
-When we discuss your case with you, we’ll shop out to companies for underwriting feedback first.
+No!
+When we discuss your case with you, we’ll shop companies for underwriting feedback first.

 Some life insurers may deny life insurance to you rather than assign a flat.